TheOddler/aplai/report/report.md

     <=> cell((Row,Col), [Val]), rvc((Row,Val),[Col]).

 So `fix_rcv` fixes the corresponding cell and rvc constraint to exact values.
-The `remove_rcv` removes a possible value from the cell constraint, or a possible column from the rvc constaint.
+The `remove_rcv` removes a possible value from the cell constraint, or a possible column from the rvc constraint.
 `remove_rcv` requires a bit more code to handle all edge cases, so isn't shown here.

 The rules from both views are both included, and slightly altered to make use of these new constraints.